Rear-Ended In Marietta. Our Accident Attorneys Can Help.

 What to Do After Being Rear-Ended in Marietta

-From there, try to get the insurance information and contact information of the driver who struck you, speak with any potential witnesses, and fill out an accident report with the police.
+From there, try to get the insurance information and contact information of the driver who rear-ended you, speak with any potential witnesses, and fill out an accident report with the police.
 It’s also usually a good idea to take any photos of the accident scene and your injuries.

 Even a rear-end accident with seemingly minor damage to the vehicles could still produce severe injuries for drivers and passengers.